Mann Gulch Fire: Timeline: Survivors

 Approaching the crest, these three firefighters encountered a 6 to 12 ft high wall of rimrock or "reef" that blocked access to the top of the ridge.
-Ramsey and Salle were fortunate to notice a breach or crevice in the rimrock and ran through it to the ridge.
-Ramsey testified that he could feel the intense heat of the main fire on his back as they neared the top of the ridge.
+Rumsey and Salle were fortunate to notice a breach or crevice in the rimrock and ran through it to the ridge.
+Rumsey testified that he could feel the intense heat of the main fire on his back as they neared the top of the ridge.
 Diettert, just steps behind them, either did not see the crevice or chose to search elsewhere to cross over.
 His remains were found a 100 yd eastward at the base of the reef.

 The squad leader, Hellman, ascended the slope parallel to these three firefighters, but on the left (west) side of the escape fire.
 He was forced to run a gauntlet of flames as he reached the rimrock barrier, but managed to pass over the ridge into Rescue Gulch.

 Moments before the main fire reached Dodge, he threw himself face down on the smoldering ashes of the escape fire.
 His mouth and nose were covered with a wet bandanna.
 The slope he had burned was ample enough in area so as to shield him from injury from heat radiation or from direct contact with the flames of the main fire.
 He was almost lifted from his prone position several times by powerful gusts of superheated air during the few minutes it took the inferno to pass.